Come chat with us and we will get back to you as soon as possible!

 sudo systemctl status mongod

-You should see "active (running)" if the service is running correctly.
+see "active (running)" if the MongoDB service is running, similar to the following output.

-By default, the service doesn’t start at boot.
-To enable automatic startup:
+By default, the service does not start at boot.
+To automatically load it at startup, enable MongoDB with the following command:

 sudo systemctl enable mongod

-The main MongoDB daemon, called mongod, handles data requests, manages access, and runs background management operations.
+The main MongoDB daemon process is called mongod.
+It handles data requests, manages access, and runs background management operations.

 3. Configure MongoDB